ryan-keenan/P0_prototype/README.md

 Once you have the conda installer, run the following command at the terminal prompt:

-yourmachine>  conda install -c https://conda.anaconda.org/menpo opencv3
+yourMachine>  conda install -c https://conda.anaconda.org/menpo opencv3

 (If you chose to install miniconda, also run: > conda install jupyter)